Added Details: The Judgment of Israel

 Revelation 12 – 14

 God’s Future Dealings with Israel.
 God will resume His dealings with Israel in order to bring them into blessing, and thereby fulfill the ancient promises to Abraham, David, etc. However, God has a controversy with Israel, which centers around the rejection of the Messiah.
 Before He can bring them into blessing in the Millennium, God must take up that controversy.
 This will involve judgment on the nation through the seven years of Daniel’s prophetic week.
-First it will be the beginning of sorrows, then the time of Jacob’s trouble, and this will be brought to a close by a period of intense judgment called the Indignation, during which the Lord appears.
-How will God carry out His righteous government in judgment on Israel and yet still be faithful to His promises in bringing Israel into blessing?
-This will be accomplished by the division of Israel, in the mind of God, into two parts.
+First will come the “beginning of sorrows”, then the “time of Jacob’s trouble”, and this will be brought to a close by a period of intense judgment called “the Indignation”, during which the Lord will appear.
+How will God carry out His righteous government in judgment on Israel and yet still be faithful to His promises to bring Israel into blessing?
+This will be accomplished by handling Israel, if we may so speak, in two distinct parts.
 On one hand we have the apostate nation of Israel, which includes the mass of the people returned to the land in unbelief.
-But on the other hand, we have the faithful remnant of Israel, those whose hearts God will touch.
+But on the other hand we have the faithful remnant of Israel, those whose hearts God will touch.
 The remnant will be persecuted terribly by their own nation on account of their faithfulness, but they are not the objects of God’s judgment.
 God will judge the apostate nation – including those of the two tribes (Jews) and the ten tribes (Israel).
-He will preserve many among the faithful remnant, and they will be brought into the Millennium and become the nucleus of the restored nation of Israel.
+He will preserve many among the faithful remnant, who will be brought into the Millennium and become the nucleus of the restored nation of Israel.
 It will be all God’s work to restore and bless them!
 “And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob” (Rom.
 11:26).
 Revelation 12-14 go back over the events already covered in Rev. 6-11, but now from a different angle.
 These chapters examine God’s dealings with Israel in light of prophecy.

-• The Great Red Dragon (Satan).
-Satan seeks to destroy the man-child (Christ and the church) who is caught up to God and to His throne.
+- The Great Red Dragon (Satan).
+Satan seeks to destroy the man-child (Christ) who is caught up to God and to His throne.
 He then persecutes the seed of the woman (remnant).
 Satan is in contrast to the Spirit of God who seeks to glorify Christ.

 Revelation 12